apache/druid/docs/Firehose.md

 #### TwitterSpritzerFirehose

-See [[Examples]].
+See [Examples](Examples.html).
 This firehose connects directly to the twitter spritzer data stream.

 #### RandomFirehose

-See [[Examples]].
+See [Examples](Examples.html).
 This firehose creates a stream of random numbers.

 #### RabbitMqFirehouse